 The mysterious Flying Dutchman has been spotted at sea since the late 1700s.
 However, there's more science than ghosts at work.

 The legend of the Flying Dutchman goes back to the late 18th century when sailors allegedly saw a ghost ship that foretold imminent doom or disaster.
 Reports of a spectral ship persisted for the next 250 years despite there being no definitive proof that the ghost ship exists.

 The first written accounts of the Flying Dutchman date back to the late 1700s, although stories began to circulate near the Cape of Good Hope.
 Ships used this common route to go from Europe to Asia, and one ship in particular didn’t fare so well on the journey.

-Captain Hendrick van der Decken, AKA The Dutchman, departed Amsterdam for the far East Indies and loaded his ship with spices, silks, and dyes to sell back in Holland.
+Captain Hendrick van der Decken, AKA The Dutchman, departed Amsterdam for the far East Indies and loaded his ship with spices, silks, and dyes to sell back in the Netherlands.
 After making some repairs to his vessel, van der Decken set about a return course to Amsterdam in 1641.

 When his ship rounded the Cape of Good Hope, a storm suddenly came upon the intrepid crew.
 They begged their captain to reverse course, but he ordered them to keep moving into the gale.
 Some believe van der Decken was mad while others said he was drunk.

-As he refused to turn his ship around, the vessel sank to the bottom of the South African waters and from this came the story and curse of the Flying Dutchman.
+As he refused to turn his ship around, the vessel sank to the bottom of the ocean.
+From this came the story and curse of the Flying Dutchman.